How to establish a good relationship with your clients

-Last modified: 2018/04/24 | 4 mins
+Last modified: 2018/06/27 | 5 mins

 source: Flickr; InSapphoWeTrust

+However, try not to be overly pushy in conversation and maintain some professional distance.
+Remain warm, open and honest.
+Being yourself is the easiest way to get into the heart and home of any person!
 Treat your client as part of the team, letting them in on the details of the process.
-If you are communicating clearly and updating them regularly, this shouldn't be a problem.
+If you are communicating clearly, staying on schedule and updating them regularly, this shouldn't be a problem.
 Try not to use contractor jargon, as this may alienate them.
 The more connected the client feels to the process, the more connected they will feel to you.
 Making your clients feel as part of the team will foster both positivity and loyalty.

 Get new clients for your home renovation company